ludo237/ciciara/README.md

 As usual run `yarn install` and then `yarn serve` to locally serve it.
 For deployment it depends on your platform of course.

 The real question is: *should you use it in production?*

+## How can I contribute

+You can contribute in 3 simple steps

+- Fork this repository
+- Write your changes
+- Submit a Merge Request and describe why and how your changes can be beneficial